mjs375/Portfolio/Tutorials/Testing_tutorial.md

 </td></tr></table>

-## Test-Driven Development
-- *every time you fix a bug (or add a new feature), why not automatically test the program with a growing collection of tests?
-Not only do you only have to write the test once, you keep stacking tests to ensure your program is air-tight, even as it gets more complicated (don't lose earlier capabilities when developing new features accidentally!)*

 ### ```Test.py```
 - *Write a ```test.py``` file that runs ```function()``` inside a ```test_function()```, and, if the input does not equal the expected result, return a print statement.
 Then call up the python interpreter to run the test as many times as you like.*